Comparing ACA Marketplace Insurance and Private Health Insurance Plans

 We want to help you make educated healthcare decisions.
 While this post may have links to lead generation forms, this won’t influence our writing.
 We adhere to strict editorial standards to provide the most accurate and unbiased information.

 Anyone not receiving health insurance benefits from an employer may first look at government marketplaces.
 But what many might not realize is that a state exchange or the federal marketplace is not the only option for buying a healthcare plan.
 Plus, there could be extra benefits for shopping away from the government exchanges.
+Use this guide below to explore ACA Marketplace Insurance vs. Private health insurance plans.

-Marketplace exchange plans that are listed on a government-run exchange are also referred to as on-exchange health insurance plans.
+ACA Marketplace plans that are listed on a government-run exchange are also referred to as on-exchange health insurance plans.
 These plans are usually cross-listed on private websites like HealthCare.com.
 Here are some unique characteristics about on-exchange plans:

 1. Marketplace insurance offers the opportunity for individuals to apply for a tax subsidy if they qualify for financial help to pay a portion of their health insurance plan because their income falls between 100 and 400 percent of the national poverty level (138 percent in states with expanded Medicare coverage).
-This Obamacare tax subsidy calculator can help you determine if you qualify.
+This ACA tax subsidy calculator can help you determine if you qualify.

 2. Marketplace medical insurance includes essential health benefits (aka – what major medical health plans are now required to cover by law), which are: